Matrix-wise $\ell_0$-constrained Sparse Nonnegative Least Squares: Introduction

 \subsection{Contribution and outline of the paper}

-In this work, we present an approximate method to solve Problem (\ref{eq:budgetmnnls}).
-Our approach consists in using a homotopy method to compute a regularization path for every column of $H$, and then exploit these paths with a dedicated optimization algorithm to build a solution to Problem (\ref{eq:budgetmnnls}).
+The main goal of this work is to describe a novel method able to solve efficiently the matrix-wise $q$-sparse MNNLS problem \eqref{eq:matwisemnnls}, even in large dimensions.
+This method can be summarized by two main steps: \begin{enumerate} \item Problem \eqref{eq:matwisemnnls} is divided in $n$ subproblems of the form \eqref{eq:biobj} and, for each of them, the Pareto front is computed with existing algorithms.\item One solution per column (hence per Pareto front) is selected to build a solution to Problem \eqref{eq:matwisemnnls}, that is, a $q$-sparse matrix.
+This combinatorial step is solved exactly with a dedicated algorithm. \end{enumerate} To the best of our knowledge, this work is the first to tackle specifically Problem~\eqref{eq:matwisemnnls}.
+Note that the algorithms used in the first step are not original contributions.
+The contributions lie rather in the use of these existing algorithms to generate the Pareto fronts of the subproblems, and the combination of these fronts with a novel algorithm to obtain a $q$-sparse matrix.

-The paper is organized as follows.
-In \cref{sec:relwork}, we present existing approaches for sparse NNLS and sparse MNNLS .
-In \cref{sec:homotopy}, we detail the homotopy principle and algorithm.
-In \cref{sec:algo}, we present the main contribution of this work, that is, an algorithm to solve Problem (\ref{eq:budgetmnnls}).
-We illustrate the effectiveness of our proposed algorithm with experiments on real-life facial and hyperspectral image datasets in \cref{sec:xp}, and conclude in \cref{sec:conclu}.
+This paper is organized as follows.
+In \cref{sec:relwork}, we present existing approaches for sparse MNNLS, and we detail the three algorithms used to generate Pareto fronts.
+In \cref{sec:algo}, we present the main contribution of this work, that is, an algorithm to solve Problem \eqref{eq:matwisemnnls}.
+We illustrate the effectiveness of our proposed method with experiments on real-world facial and hyperspectral image datasets and on synthetic datasets in \cref{sec:xp}.
+We conclude in \cref{sec:conclu}.